LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02/Lab02_Instructions_ReviewBeginningJS.md

 - Navs
 - Navbar

-Take the [W3 Schools Bootstrap 5 quiz]([Bootstrap 5 Quiz](https://www.w3schools.com/bootstrap5/bootstrap_quiz.php)).
+Take the [W3 Schools Bootstrap 5 quiz](https://www.w3schools.com/bootstrap5/bootstrap_quiz.php).
 There are 25 questions.
 For any questions you have difficulty answering or answer incorrectly, do or review the associated tutorial.

 You will submit a screen-shot showing your final score after doing any tutorials and retaking the quiz.
 A score of 22 or higher will be considered 100% for this part of the lab assignment.